 Remedial Massage can assess and physically treat myofascial pain, injury and dysfunction affecting movement and mobility.
-Remedial massage is applied in the preventative, corrective and rehabilitative phases of therapy to restore and maintain the normal integrity of the soft tissue structure (muscles, tendons, ligaments and fascia) of the human body.
+It is applied in the preventative, corrective and rehabilitative phases of therapy to restore and maintain the normal integrity of the soft tissue structure (muscles, tendons, ligaments and fascia) of the human body.

 Pain or symptoms caused by muscle (myo) or fascia is described as myofascial pain.
 Myofascial pain is usually not specific and is often described by the patient as a ‘deep ache’, ‘tightness’ or ‘tenderness’ in an area.
 It can vary in intensity and radiate to other areas.
 Other symptoms can include reduced range of motion of muscles and joints, stiffness, fatigue, weakness, numbness or a tingling sensation.
 There are many other symptoms depending on the condition and patients can have one or many symptoms.

-- Stiffness & pain associated with poor posture
+- Stiffness and pain associated with poor posture

-- Associated joint & vertebral dysfunction & pain
+- Associated joint and vertebral dysfunction & pain

-- Acute & chronic conditions affecting function & mobility
+- Acute and chronic conditions affecting function & mobility

 - Scoliosis / Kyphosis

 - Acute and chronic stiff and painful neck

 - Chronic overuse syndromes – tendonitis, RSI, tennis/golfer’s elbow, carpal tunnel

 - Acute & chronic back pain / ‘sciatica’